-Cameroon is a member of the World Intellectual Property Organization and is a party to the Paris Convention for the Protection of Industrial Property and the Universal Copyright Convention.
-IPR enforcement is problematic due to the cost of enforcement and the rudimentary understanding of IPR among government officials and the populace.
-A few firms, including some from the United States, have complained of piracy, but have found little practical legal recourse to enforce their intellectual property rights.
-Although the government of Cameroon has been making some efforts in this regard, it is piecemeal at best.
-Yaounde, the capital of Cameroon, is also the headquarters for the 14-nation Africa Intellectual Property Organization (known by its French acronym OAPI) which offers patent and trademark registration.
+Cameroon is a member of the World Intellectual Property Organization and is a party to the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, and the Patent Cooperation Treaty.
+IPR enforcement is problematic due to the cost of enforcement and a less advanced understanding of intellectual property rights among some government officials and the populace.
+A few firms, including some from the United States, have complained of piracy but have found little practical legal recourse to enforce their intellectual property rights.
+Cameroonian artists' organizations have publicly complained about lax enforcement of copyright and related rights and have generated substantial public discussion on the importance of protecting intellectual property rights through vocal campaigns highlighting the damaging effect of widespread music piracy.

+Yaounde, the capital of Cameroon, is also the headquarters for the 14-nation Africa Intellectual Property Organization (known by its French acronym OAPI), which offers patent and trademark registration.